bjorndragland/svg-zoom-test/README.md

 * Zoom; mouse-wheel-scroll to and from the cursor location
-* Pan; hold down middle mouse-button and drag the SVG around
+* Pan with mouse; hold down middle mouse-button and drag the SVG around
+* Pan with laptop touchpad; hold down the ALT-key and left-button and drag the SVG around
 * Left-click to add a point to the SVG
 * Drag the point by grabbing it and moving it around
 * Simplified store pattern (not vuex) with direct mutations for quick development...